 Apple's OS X, Linux, and high-end versions of Windows all have built-in full disk encryption, but it is usually not turned on by default.
 On mobile phones, Android offers it under its "Security" settings, and Apple devices such as the iPhone and iPad describe it as "Data Protection" and turn it on if you set a passcode.
-Although you can find in-depth descriptions of full-disk encryption options online (including at EFF), be aware that these options change frequently and instructions can become out of date quickly.
+Although you can find in-depth descriptions of full-disk encryption options online, be aware that these options change frequently and instructions can become out of date quickly.
 If you are preparing for a training where you will teach full-disk encryption, be sure to give yourself a refresher on the most up-to-date options and settings.

 What Encryption Does Not Do